DIAGNijmegen/website-content/website-ai-for-health/content/pages/courses/course-program.md

 - The course will end with a graduation ceremony where teams will present their project results and a certificate will be awarded.
 -->

-An overview of the in-depth track schedule can be seen below.
+An overview of the in-depth track schedule of the current edition can be seen below.

 | Date  | Time |  Topic  | Content | Location |
 | ----- | ------- | ------| ------ | ------ |